-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 600 words.
 In addition to the thread, the student is required to reply to at least 2 classmates’ threads.
 Each reply must be at least 300 words and include at least 1 citation.
-Each thread and reply must also contain at least 1 biblical reference and follow current Turabian format.
+(MLOs A, B, D)

-In preparation for the submission of the Final Project, the student will provide a bibliography of at least 15 scholarly sources.
+In preparation for the submission of the Final Theology Project, the student will provide a bibliography of at least 15 scholarly sources.
 The bibliography must include a brief description of at least 50 words for each resource and follow current Turabian format.

-Biblical Presuppositions Project
+Biblical Presuppositions Assignment